Darkwebnew/Calc/README.md

-# Ex.08 Design of a Standard Calculator
+# EX 08 Design of a Standard Calculator

 ## Date:21/10/2023